DivyaMuruganIBM/Multilingual-Translator-A-Tkinter-Web-App/README.md

 ## **Technologies Used**

--**Python**: The core programming language used for the application.
+- **Python**: The core programming language used for the application.
--**Tkinter**: Python's standard GUI library for creating the user interface.
+- **Tkinter**: Python's standard GUI library for creating the user interface.
--**Translation API**: External API service for translating text between languages (e.g., Google Translate API).
+- **Translation API**: External API service for translating text between languages (e.g., Google Translate API).
--**Requests Library:** To make HTTP requests to the translation API.
+- **Requests Library:** To make HTTP requests to the translation API.

 # How It Works